Childhood Special Education (M.S.E.)

 In addition to the general admission and completion requirements for master’s-level graduate study, candidates must provide evidence of their initial/provisional or permanent/professional certification as a childhood or elementary teacher.

 Program of Study

-The following workshops are required for students in this program:
+The following workshop is required for students in this program.

 |EDGE 0270||Autism Training Module||0|